FSI Digital Logo

 Economic Injury Disaster Loans (EIDL)

-Working capital loans to help businesses meet financial obligations and operating expenses that could have been met had the disaster not occurred.
+EIDL provides working capital loans to help businesses meet financial obligations and operating expenses that could have been met had the disaster not occurred.
+Unlike Physical Damage Loans, EIDL doesn't require property damage—it's based on economic impact from the disaster.
+This makes EIDL accessible to businesses throughout the affected region, not just those with physical damage.

 • • Lost revenue replacement